jslim89/jslim89.github.com/source/_posts/2016-07-19-setup-cronjob-and-queue-in-elastic-beanstalk-with-laravel.markdown

 Where the cron.sh you can [download here](/attachments/posts/2016-07-19-setup-cronjob-and-queue-in-elastic-beanstalk-with-laravel/cron.sh) and also [download the crontab](/attachments/posts/2016-07-19-setup-cronjob-and-queue-in-elastic-beanstalk-with-laravel/crontab) _(you may modify if you need)_

 Place this 2 files in **.ebextensions**.
-Again, same as supervise, you need to add `INS_CRONTAB` environment variable in worker tier.
+Again, same as supervise, you need to add `INS_CRONTAB` environment variable in worker tier, and set the value to `enable`.

 **One thing to take note**, whenever the environment scale up to multiple server, your crontab may run multiple times, thus, I suggest that create a table _(e.g. `cronjob`)_ in database, and add 2 attributes: `executed_at` and `completed_at`.